quocnda/ML-Child-Mind-Institute/README.md

 - About this folder, we use Optuna to find the best hyperparameter.
 ## Version
 - All version which we update or trial are in this folder.

+## The best Version which we try is Version 6